IRS Guidance Changes SECURE Act 2.0 Effective Dates of Provisions for Workplace Retirement Plans

 Table of Contents

 Originally, the Securing a Strong Retirement Act of 2022 (SECURE Act 2.0) was passed in March 2022 with an overwhelming bipartisan vote of 414-5 by the U.S. House of Representatives while two separate bills on retirement were debated by the Senate.
-Components of each bill eventually were folded into the omnibus bill by the lame duck Congress.
+Components of each bill eventually were folded into the omnibus bill.

 SECURE Act 2.0 follows the initial phase by Congress to address the retirement crisis in the United States.
 Setting Every Community Up for Retirement Enhancement (SECURE) Act was signed into law Dec.
 27, 2019.